Today’s episode of Bottom Line Faith features Rob Baugher, CEO of Baugher Design and Remodel.

 Ray: But you were on the cutting edge of that.

 Ray: Yeah, I love that phrase too, because that puts a word picture in my mind, right?
 Because I may not know the technical terms, but I know I’d like an outlet there, I’d like a vent here, I’d like a faucet, whatever, right?
 That’s putting it into pictures.
-Well, folks, this is Ray Hilbert, co-host at Bottom Line Faith, and we are talking with Rob Baugher, the CEO and founder of Baugher Design and Remodel, in Birmingham, Alabama.
+Well, folks, this is Ray Hilbert, co-host at Bottom Line Faith, and we are talking with Rob Baugher, the CEO and Founder of Baugher Design and Remodel in Birmingham, Alabama.

 So we’ve learned a little bit of his background, how he came to Christ.
-Also what led to him starting his company really, really, like kind of emanated out of just his own hands-on skill sets being honed and developed over time, and then over a 17 year period of time was really cutting edge in this industry, in the home remodel and design, and what’s probably, in a lot of ways, become commonplace in the industry now, but you really were on the, on the front edge of that.
+Also what led to him starting his company really, like kind of emanated out of just his own hands-on skill sets being honed and developed over time, and then over a 17 year period of time was really cutting edge in this industry, in the home remodel and design, and what’s probably, in a lot of ways, become commonplace in the industry now, but you really were on the front edge of that.
 And so that’s great stuff.
 So now, Rob, with your permission, what I’d like to do is I’d like to transition our conversation and talk about lessons learned, talk about some of the ups, some of the downs.
 And really, let’s use this next segment of the program to maybe be an encouragement or an educational piece for other Christian leaders that are listening to the program.
-So can you, can you remember one of the hardest decisions you ever had to make in business?
+So can you remember one of the hardest decisions you ever had to make in business?
 And if so, what role did your faith play in that?